pombredanne/SPDX-Git-Scanner/src/README.txt

 NAME: Verbose
 DESC: Whether or not the script should print what it's doing

-NAME: User
-DESC: User name for pushing the SPDX file.
-If not provided, script will prompt during push.

-NAME: Password
-DESC: Password for the user pushing the SPDX file.
-If not provided, script will prompt during push.

-NAME: Branch
-DESC: Branch for which the script will generate SPDX document file

 NAME: DoSOCS.database_user
 DESC: Overrides DoSOCS' database_user parameter